 You must carefully train yourself to remain calm in crisis.
 Panic accomplishes nothing, except to panic others around you and waste time.
 I learned long ago that fretting, worrying and panicking never removed the obstacle that I was facing.
 It did not change or even diminish it.
 This reaction merely delayed me, often causing loss of precious time that could have been spent traveling toward the next obstacle, had I employed resourcefulness immediately after spotting whatever problem confronted me.

 My Uncle Frank, my mother’s younger brother, is one of the most astute men I have ever met.
-During his thirty-year tenure with Encyclopedia Britannica, he wrote or guided all of their best ads, and his leadership multiplied sales several times over, by a great many millions of dollars.
+During his thirty-year tenure with Encyclopaedia Britannica, he wrote or guided all of their best ads, and his leadership multiplied sales several times over, by a great many millions of dollars.
 He is also an accomplished Lincoln, Custer and Civil War historian, and strategist.
 He is a very successful man who possesses a great imagination.
 I have sought to copy him since I was a small child.

 It was a combination of all of the above qualities that enabled him to once tell me: “David, you must always out-think your opponents.”
 The first time he said this to me, I did not really grasp how important this principle was.
 In time, I began to realize it was virtually all-important.
 I came to realize that most people do not do this—and have never been taught to do it.